-The picturesque Montefiore’s Windmill is a Jerusalem treasure and one
+The picturesque Montefiore’s Windmill is a Jerusalem Old City walls and Mount Zion

 Harav Shmuel Salant encouraged Sir